 Requiring All Employees to Wear Masks

-Sixty-one percent of respondents said stepping into a business in which employees are wearing masks would make them feel more at ease.
+Sixty-nine percent of respondents said stepping into a business in which employees are wearing masks would make them feel more at ease.

 “The mask isn’t to protect you, the wearer,” said Dr. Tista Ghosh, senior medical director and epidemiologist for the California-based healthcare company Grand Rounds.
 “It’s to protect others around you if you’re asymptomatic.”